Discover enriching academic programs empowering Cincinnati’s youth with hands-on learning and mentorship opportunities.

 Girls

-Instilling academic excellence and providing tools to sharpen and enhance skills.
-This program assists girls in proper goal setting and planning for their futures.
+GEMS provides support and tools to develop academic skills.
+The programming assists girls in setting proper goals and planning for their future.

-Cincinnati youth education programs photos provided by Adobe Stock
+Cincinnati youth enrichment programs photos provided by Adobe Stock